 After the introduction of the America Invents Act (AIA) and the shift from first to invent to the first inventor to file, there are considerable changes in patent law.
 While the virtual definition remains the same, there are quite a few changes that are introduced after the passage of AIA, which is summarized as follows:

-• If the invention in question was described in a patent issued anywhere in the world more than 12 months before a US application being filed, then no patent can be obtained.
+- If the invention in question was described in a patent issued anywhere in the world more than 12 months before a US application was filed, then no patent can be obtained.

 By now, you must have a solid understanding of what can be considered prior art, what does and does not qualify as evidence in court post-AIA, some solid reasons why you should absolutely get a prior art search conducted, and how much it would cost you—based on the complexity of your invention—if you choose to go with a professional to conduct the search.

-Now, many people would like to conduct a prior art search by themselves to save some money.
-Though less recommended, going the DIY way has its own set of pros, including getting a grasp of inventions out there that would help you develop a better business plan and could even help you refine your invention to cover any additions/modifications.
+Now, many people would like to conduct a prior art search on their own to save money.
+Though less recommended, going the DIY route has its own set of pros, including gaining a grasp of the inventions out there that could help you develop a better business plan and even refine your invention to cover any additions/modifications.
 However, it’s not as easy as it sounds.

-Searching for prior art requires searching different databases to find whether someone else has already described an idea similar to yours.
-A search strategy must be formulated for a prior art search at the beginning using either a keyword, name, classification, citation search, or a combination thereof.
+Searching for prior art involves checking different databases to see whether someone else has already described an idea similar to yours.
+A search strategy must be formulated for a prior art search at the outset, using keywords, names, classifications, citation searches, or a combination thereof.

-In the keyword search, all of the invention’s main features are recognized, and then keywords and their related synonyms are determined from the key features of the creation to formulate search strings to run on patent and non-patent databases.
+In the keyword search, all the invention’s main features are identified, and keywords and their related synonyms are derived from these key features to formulate search strings for patent and non-patent databases.

 There could be thousands of search results based on your search string, and it is difficult to read through each of them.
 What could one do in that case?

 There’s an easy way to do it—you can screen the results at multiple levels.
 In the first level of screening, only the title and abstract of the search results can be read.
 After shortlisting the relevant-sounding ones, the second level of screening can be done to determine which are most relevant to your invention.
-Once most of the relevant prior arts have been shortlisted, their citations can be verified to find out more results around the shortlisted ones.
+Once most of the relevant prior arts have been shortlisted, their citations can be verified to identify additional results related to them.

 To conduct a thorough search, you’ll need to take into account all possible keyword combinations that could exist in the prior art.